stain/s11.no/content/2021/phd/nanopub/index.md

       <NPURI> npa:refersToNanopub REFERENCED-NPURIS... .
     }

-The first triple of the links the nanopublication identifier to its head graph, where the links to its assertion, provenance, and publication info graphs can be found.
+The first triple of the `npa:graph` links the nanopublication identifier to its head graph, where the links to its assertion, provenance, and publication info graphs can be found.
 The second one contains the creation date in a normalized form.
 Number three to five allow for efficient filtering by day, month, and year, respectively (we use URIs instead of literals because this happens to be much faster for filtering under Virtuoso).
-The final triple in the links the nanopublication to its public key if the signature was found to be valid.
+The final triple in the `npa:graph` links the nanopublication to its public key if the signature was found to be valid.

-In the , all instances of linking to another nanopublication with the linking nanopublication URI in subject position are added (e.g. with ).
+In the `npa:networkGraph`, all instances of linking to another nanopublication with the linking nanopublication URI in subject position are added (e.g. with `npx:supersedes`).
-In the cases where another nanopublication is linked but not with the pattern of the linking nanopublication in subject position (e.g. as with ), is used as predicate to link the two nanopublications.
+In the cases where another nanopublication is linked but not with the pattern of the linking nanopublication in subject position (e.g. as with `npx:retracts`), `npa:refersToNanopub` is used as predicate to link the two nanopublications.

 We set up a network of six servers in five different countries each providing both of the introduced services (LDF-based and grlc-based).